Cracked, flaky, peeling skin just means it’s dry, right?

 - Wash face in warm — not hot — water.
 Hot water can dry out skin by opening pores and allowing moisture to escape.

 - Hydrate and moisturize your skin.
-SLMD Skincare Hyaluronic Acid Serum is a great combination hydrator + moisturizer, made with both hyaluronic acid and squalane — an ideal two-in-one combination for treating parched skin.
+SLMD Hyaluronic Acid Serum is a great combination hydrator + moisturizer, made with both hyaluronic acid and squalane — an ideal two-in-one combination for treating parched skin.